anyone2/IndigoPlugin-APC-PDU-Control/README.md

 ## To-Do

 The Plugin uses the 'snmpwalk' and 'snmpset' commands that comes preinstalled on Macs.
 This plugin would benefit from incorporating the Python 'PySNMP' module in a future release.
-As well, the very first version of this plugin had a work-around to handle SMNP traps received from the APC PDU, adding that back in is a To-Do.
+Additionally, the very first version of this plugin had a work-around to handle SMNP traps received from the APC PDU, adding that back in is a To-Do.